SHOWTIME SPEEDWAY 2018 GENERAL RULES FOR ALL CLASSES

 1. Drivers must wear approved safety helmets.
 Helmets must meet the specifications set forth in Federal Motor Vehicle Safety Standard Regulations or American National Standards Institute Inc., or SFI.

 2. Driver fire suits are mandatory.
-Fire retardant gloves, shoes, and neck protection are recommended.
+Fire retardant gloves, shoes, and neck protection are required.

 3. Five point seat harness required.
 Must be mounted to the roll cage.
 Belts must be in good condition and no older than (4) years from date of manufacture.
 Safety belts and straps must be used at all times while on track.